farmOS/openlayers/README.md

 Do not forget to configure jquery_update and use at least jQuery 1.10.

 # Getting help
+Has this module is a complete rewrite, it still needs documentation and we, maintainers, still need to work on that.

 To create your first map, you must first understand how Openlayers 3, the JS library, works.

 Each map you create is composed of a couple of basic objects: the controls, the interactions, the layers.